Click on a name to skip to an individual bio:

 Melissa Cervantes is the Coordinator of the Gaining Access ‘N Academic Success (GANAS) Program at California State University, East Bay; an access and retention program aiming to smooth the transition for transfer students by offering integrated academic and Latina/o-themed programming.
 She has over 16 years experience working in educational equity programs; many of those years served with Upward Bound and TRiO Programs.

 Her research interests include issues of college access and equity for historically underserved populations; postsecondary success for low-income and first-generation college students; as well as predictors of retention and graduation rates for the aforementioned groups.

 She holds a BA in Social and Behavioral Sciences from CSU Monterey Bay and an MA in Education with a concentration in Counseling and Student Personnel from San Jose State.
 She earned her doctorate for her dissertation titled, Increasing the Academic Success of Latino Transfer Students: Evaluating the GANAS Program.

 Heather Clary-Wheeler is the Regional Customized Support Director at Partners in School Innovation.
 In that role, she assists underpreforming schools to improve teaching practices, develop culturally and linguistically responsive instruction, and build sustainable systems for continuous improvement in order to improve student outcomes.
 Previously, Dr. Clary-Wheeler served as an Assistant Principal at Gunn High School in the Palo Alto Unified School District.
-Marking the start of her 15th year as an educator, she has served as a 7-12th grade ELA teacher, ROP Journalism and Yearbook teacher, Instructional Coach, adjunct college instructor, and site Administrator.
+Her experience as an educator, includes work as a 7-12th grade ELA teacher, ROP Journalism and Yearbook teacher, Instructional Coach, adjunct college instructor, and site administrator.

 Her research interests include the implementation of system-wide Restorative Practices, as well as the area of Career Technical Education in relationship to the Common Core Curriculum and closing the achievement gap.